 🥕Tip: Adding ground nutmeg and cloves will give the applesauce a wonderful holiday flavor, but can be omitted if you prefer.

-Pour maple syrup and water in stovetop pot.
-Add fresh cranberries.
+3. Pour maple syrup and water in stovetop pot.

-Once cranberries are tender, remove from heat and strain liquid.
-Add cooked cranberries and spices to applesauce.
-Stir to combine.
-Cool and serve!
+8. Add cooked cranberries and spices to applesauce.
+Stir to combine and enjoy!

-🥕 Tip: I love adding whole cranberries to my applesauce, but if you prefer a smoother texture, simply purée the cooked cranberries in a blender or food processor before adding to the applesauce.
-You can also combine both the whole cooked cranberries with applesauce and purée everything together at once for an even smoother texture.
+🥕 Tip: I love adding whole cranberries to my applesauce, but if you prefer a smoother texture (like the image below), simply purée the cooked cranberries in a blender or food processor together with the applesauce.
+Pulse until it's a texture you like.

 If you're short on time, you can definitely use store-bought applesauce, but in my opinion, nothing beats homemade.